webplatform/docs/tutorials/css-regions/index.md

 ==How flows work==

-Flowing content into regions encourages you to keep 'semantic' content elements separate from the 'presentational' elements in which they appear.
+Flowing content into regions encourages you to keep ''semantic'' content elements separate from the ''presentational'' elements in which they appear.
 Even without a corresponding region chain in which to flow, applying [[css/properties/flow-into|'''flow-into''']] makes the content element disappear from view, just as if you had assigned